 Modules quick start

-Step 1: Create a new subscription
+Create a subscription

 To create a new subscription: